 The ruins date from the 13th century to the 16th century, but there were earlier medieval fortifications on the site.
 Through the centuries the stronghold of Urquhart has played a significant part in the Scottish history and inspired poets and artists.

 It is located at 2/3 of the Loch Ness towards the North on a headland.
 The Loch Ness is of course famous for its monster Nessie.
-It is the second largest loch by surface area and the most famous lochs in Scotland.
+It is the second largest loch by surface area and the most famous loch in Scotland.

 Let's start with a short video of the drive to and the views of Urquhart Castle Scotland, alias the Loch Ness Castle: